ryanhossain9797/api_logger/README.md

 # API Logger

-A simple and efficient API logging service built with Rust and Axum.
+A simple and efficient API logging service built with Rust, Limbo and Axum.
 This service provides endpoints to log key-value pairs and query the logs with flexible filtering options.

 ## Features

 - Simple key-value logging
 - SQL-like querying capabilities
 - CORS support
-- SQLite database backend
+- Limbo SQLite like database backend
 - Configurable port

 ## Installation